Article and photos by Einar Páll Svavarsson, local photo and private guide

 The wind speed also affects the photo if the subject is a lake with a spectacular reflection or any item like flowers or trees that move when using long exposure.
 When you arrive in Iceland, you need to check the weather in the morning and the next day.
 You can find fair and relatively accurate information about the weather in Iceland and the wind speed and direction at the Icelandic Met Office.

-Fortunately, the weather is on your side when photographing
+Fortunately, the weather is often on your side when photographing

 Clothing and shoes